Mother using double electric breast pump in morning nursing chair with timer water bottle and silver cups

 Prolactin peak hours timeline showing best good and okay windows for power pumping sessions

-Prolactin follows a circadian rhythm: Levels peak between 1 and 5 AM and remain elevated through the early morning.
+Prolactin follows a circadian rhythm: Levels peak between 1 and 5 AM and remain elevated through early morning.
 A power pumping session at your first morning pump captures the highest-yield window.
 But consistency matters more than timing — a daily afternoon session beats a skipped morning one.

 Frequency: once per day, every day